Member News: May + June 2017

 SCHOOL AND FAMILY PROGRAMS

 Join us from 4:00 to 5:00 p.m. at East Asheville Public Library each first Wednesday, or Leicester Public Library each second Wednesday!
 Click here for upcoming dates.

 Through MAY 16 — Tuesdays, 10:00 a.m. – 12:00 p.m.

 Stephens-Lee Recreational Center (30 George Washington Carver Avenue, Asheville 28801)

 Cost: $35 for 8-week series.
 To register, please call the Asheville Parks and Recreation Department at 828.350.2058.

 JUNE 12 – AUGUST 4

 BE A PART OF THE EXCITEMENT

-In the meantime, if you have any questions, please contact Joanna K. Miller at email@example.com or 828.253.3227, ext.
+If you have any questions, please contact Joanna K. Miller at firstname.lastname@example.org or 828.253.3227, ext.
 117 with any questions about your current or future membership.
 We thank you for being a part of the Museum family as we Make It New!